 Where to Watch the 2020 NBL in Australia

 Each and every game of the 2019/20 NBL season will be aired in Australia, with matches being broadcast across a couple of different platforms.
 A new broadcast deal beginning this season will see ESPN of Australia air every NBL game beginning after 7.30pm Sydney time, for a total of 59 LIVE games on the subscription network.
-Fortunately, there are several ways to access ESPN on Australia TV, they include Foxtel, Foxtel from Telstra and the Kayo Sports streaming platform.
+Fortunately, there are several ways to access ESPN on Australia TV, including Foxtel, Foxtel from Telstra and the Kayo Sports streaming platform.

 SBS Viceland will be the new NBL free to air provider after Channel Nine opted out of a three-year deal just one year in, and they will televise 67 LIVE games throughout the course of the regular season which won’t be available on ESPN.
 Come finals time, you’ll have the choice of where to watch, with every final set to be simulcast on both ESPN and SBS Viceland.